CatalinCraciun2002/NNFS_Adaptation/README.md

 *The prediction of the keras model vs the ground truth*

 ![extracted_feature](Micelanous/CustomModelPrediction.png)\
-*The predicted classes by the custom made model vs the ground truth*
+*The predicted classes by the custom-made model vs the ground truth*

 ____